miladomiki/Final_Project/README.md

 2)extract files into any of your folders.

-3)open folder named "FINAL".
+3)There you can find folders named "images", "css files", "javascript files", "html files" and db.json.

-4)"db.json" consist of database made by json and fake API
+4)"db.json" consist of database made by json and fake API.

-5)In this step you can open this folder and open any of html,css or js files with any of code editors and edit this.
+5)In this step you can open "css files", "javascript files" or "html files" folder and open any of html,css or js files with any of code editors and edit this.

+6)save everything and open any of html files from "html files" folder to look how it looks.

 Enjoy!